+DATA & INFORMATION PROCESSING

+Programmable Digital Electronics

+Opperating & Programming Computers

+Big Data Management & Analysis

-This track offers 64 hours of lectures and labs around the transformation of measures from our environment to signal, then to data and finally to the analysis of data by most sophisticated methods.
+This track offers 60 hours of lectures and labs around the transformation of measures from our environment to signal, then to data and finally to the analysis of data by most sophisticated methods.
 First sessions will concentrate on signal (acquisition, filter, processing) then on systems to handle the information digitally (electronic cards, operating systems, programs on computers) or transmit it to the Internet.
 On a wider scope, information becomes data, and you will discover the basics of Data Science: innovative ways of storing data, mining data to extract meanings or intentions by machine learning and artificial intelligence methods.

 Lecturers are members of Université Montpellier or of the Montpellier antenna of IBM corp.

 The syllabus of the track is detailed below.
 It includes some references that might support you during the school or guide your way for a more thorough exploration of the covered material.

+Assessment: Short reports

-PROGRAMMABLE DIGITAL ELECTRONICS
+PROGRAMMABLE DIGITAL ELECTRONICS (PDE) (13,5h lectures + 3h project & visit)

-DIGITAL FILTERS
+1. DIGITAL FILTERS

 Keywords: Digital filters: Finite Impulse Response (FIR) and Infinite Response (IIR) Filters, Digital filter simulation with Matlab.

 Filtering is one of the most widely used functions of digital signal processing.
 Filtering enables to remove undesired frequencies from the signals of interest (for instance remove the DC offsets and high frequency noise from the electronic components of the sensors used for signal acquisition).
 The aim of this lab is to handle analysis simulation of digital filters (i.e. display the frequency response according to the filter definition, study the filter stability through zero-pole representation in the complex plane) as well as the main synthesis functions (i.e. compute the adequate coefficients for digital filters according to a given response description) using Matlab.
 A brief introduction on the digitization of analog (i.e. physical) signals will be presented.

+Reference sources:
-- Wanhammar Lars, Saramäki Tapio, "Digital Filters using MATLAB" (Springer, 1st ed., 2020), ISBN 978-3-030-24063-9

-INTRODUCTION TO PROGRAMMABLE DIGITAL ELECTRONICS

-In this lab you will concentrate on the way signals can be acquired from physical measurements by sensors.
+• Wanhammar Lars, Saramäki Tapio, "Digital Filters using MATLAB" (Springer, 1st ed., 2020), ISBN 978-3-030-24063-9 2.
+INTRODUCTION TO PROGRAMMABLE DIGITAL ELECTRONICS In this lab you will concentrate on the way signals can be acquired from physical measurements by sensors.
 In return, devices rely on light, sound or motor actuators to act on their environment.
 We'll study the particular case of LEDs (which are easy to simulate, remember we deliver this year remote learning sessions).
-Then you will discover the world of programmable digital electronics through the programming of an Arduino board in order to control actuators and receive input from sensors.
+Then you will discover the world of programmable digital electronics FLOW Grand Industrial Challenges in France through the programming of an Arduino board in order to control actuators and receive input from sensors.
+Reference sources:

-- Brian Evans "Beginning Arduino Programming: Writing Code for the Most Popular Microcontroller Board in the World" (APress, 1st ed., 2011)

-• FINITE STATE MACHINES

-In this lab you will concentrate on the way signals can be acquired from physical measurements by sensors.
+• Brian Evans "Beginning Arduino Programming: Writing Code for the Most Popular Microcontroller Board in the World" (APress, 1st ed., 2011) 3.
+FINITE STATE MACHINES In this lab you will concentrate on the way signals can be acquired from physical measurements by sensors.
 In return, devices rely on light, sound or motor actuators to act on their environment.
 We'll study the particular case of LEDs (which are easy to simulate, remember we deliver this year remote learning sessions).
 Then you will discover the world of programmable digital electronics through the programming of an Arduino board in order to control actuators and receive input from sensors.
+Reference sources: